Run at the root of the project

 },

-// example with data
+// An example with some data

 incrementByAmount: (state, action) => {